flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ## Another Way

-It became apparent to me that a lot of my problems were brought on by simply not owning professional soldering equipment.
-Rather than buying some, it figured I would just have the board fabricated and assembled for me.
+It became apparent to me that a lot of my problems were brought on by not owning professional soldering equipment.
+I figured I would just have the board fabricated and assembled for me instead.

 I found a service called MacroFab which does exactly what I wanted.
-They even source their parts from Digi-Key, so I went with them.
+They even source their components from Digi-Key, so I went with them.

 After about a month and a half, I got my board.
 I checked the connections, and they all looked great!
 Even the tiny ones.